apptainer/singularity-userdocs/fakeroot.rst

 A **"fake root"** user has almost the same administrative rights as root but only **inside the container** and the **requested namespaces**, which means that this user:

-  - can set different user/group ownership for files or directories he owns
+  - can set different user/group ownership for files or directories they own
   - can change user/group identity with su/sudo commands
   - has full privileges inside the requested namespaces (network, ipc, uts)